-- (1) The first street opening from an intersection should be a minimum of one hundred ten (110) feet from the point of intersection of the ultimate right-of-way lines of the abutting streets. - (2) The second street opening should be a minimum of three hundred (300) feet from the point of intersection of the ultimate right-of-way lines of the abutting streets. - (3) Any additional street openings should be a minimum of three hundred (300) feet, from center to center from any other street opening except in the CN District, where the distance between street openings should be a minimum of one hundred fifty (150) feet from center to center. - (4) There should be a minimum distance of twenty-two (22) feet measured at the ultimate property line, between a street opening in this district and any existing street opening in any other district. - (i) Joint use of parking facilities: Uses on multiple building sites may share common parking facilities within one (1) or more parking areas located within such multiple building sites, provided the following requirements are met: - A detailed parking plan, showing all common parking facilities, shall be approved by the Director, EMA. - (2) Parking facilities shall be on the same side of the street as the uses they serve and the closest parking stall shall be within three hundred (300) feet of the customer's entry point of the uses they serve as measured from the property line. - (3) Adequate assurance is provided to guarantee that required parking shall-will continue to be maintained in compliance with applicable provisions of section 7-9-145 TBD. - (4) The assurance required by (3) and the parking plan required by (1) shall be recorded in the office of the Orange County Recorder. - (5) Individual uses which result in a parking demand more than is provided by the existing parking on the site shall be required to provide added parking as required by Director, EMA.
-See section 7-9-145.6 TBD.
+- (h) Vehicular access standards.
+A Site Development Permit, Use Permit or Coastal Development Permit, for the CR, CC, CH and CN Districts shall be in substantial conformity with the following: - (1) The first street opening from an intersection should be a minimum of one hundred ten (110) feet from the point of intersection of the ultimate right-of-way lines of the abutting streets. - (2) The second street opening should be a minimum of three hundred (300) feet from the point of intersection of the ultimate right-of-way lines of the abutting streets. - (3) Any additional street openings should be a minimum of three hundred (300) feet, from center to center from any other street opening except in the CN District, where the distance between street openings should be a minimum of one hundred fifty (150) feet from center to center. - (4) There should be a minimum distance of twenty-two (22) feet measured at the ultimate property line, between a street opening in this district and any existing street opening in any other district. - (i) Joint use of parking facilities: Uses on multiple building sites may share common parking facilities within one (1) or more parking areas located within such multiple building sites, provided the following requirements are met: - (1) A detailed parking plan, showing all common parking facilities, shall be approved by the Director EMA. - (2) Parking facilities shall be on the same side of the street as the uses they serve and the closest parking stall shall be within three hundred (300) feet of the customer's entry point of the uses they serve as measured from the property line. - (3) Adequate assurance is provided to guarantee that required parking shall-will continue to be maintained in compliance with applicable provisions of section 7-9-145 70. - (4) The assurance required by (3) and the parking plan required by (1) shall be recorded in the office of the Orange County Recorder. - (5) Individual uses which result in a parking demand more than is provided by the existing parking on the site shall be required to provide added parking as required by Director, EMA.
+See section 7-9-145.6 70.6.

-7-9-70.5. - 7-9-145.5 Design requirements
+7-9-70.5. - 7-9-145.5 Design requirements.